n6ufal/Letter-Demon/README.md

 > **The Demon knows every word your opponent doesn't.**

-A pragmatic tool that searches 470k words in milliseconds, picks the hardest word your opponent can follow, and types it like a human.
+A pragmatic tool that searches 470,000+ words in milliseconds, picks the hardest word your opponent can follow, and types it like a human.
 Built for a word game where every move builds from the last 2-4 letters.

-> **No dictionary is included.** This tool expects you to supply your own word list.
+> No dictionary is included, and this repo is strictly code only.
+The game's word list isn't distributed here and won't be included.

 ![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue?style=flat-square)
 ![Windows](https://img.shields.io/badge/platform-Windows-lightblue?style=flat-square)